 ♦ #3 Personality Factors

-In addition to biological and social factors, the third factor affects a client’s perceptions of pain comes under the category of personality factors.
-If a client has prescribed him or herself to a certain style of thinking, that client may have predisposed his or herself to certain reactions towards pain.
+In addition to biological and social factors, the third factor that affects a client’s perception of pain comes under the category of personality factors.
+If a client has prescribed him or herself to a certain style of thinking, that client may have predisposed him or herself to certain reactions towards pain.

 In a diathesis-stress model of chronic pain, Dr. D.C.
 Turk has proposed that certain predispositional factors increase one’s risk for becoming disabled following exposure to physical trauma.
 Such personality characteristics as neuroticism, negative affectivity, and emotional vulnerability may be linked to the experience of pain.

 Paul, age 22, had always been dependent on his parents, emotionally, financially, and socially.
 In his developing years, Paul had found it difficult to connect to other children and as such, he had very few friends to play with in the neighborhood.
 Lacking this social stimulation, Paul had become increasingly reclusive and physically sensitive.

 The day that Paul fell down the stairs in his parents' home, he expressed a great deal of pain, although there were no broken bones or strained muscles.
 Paul, who had become reliant on his parents and thought himself utterly defenseless, was using the pain to extract affection and comfort from his mother and father who had asked him to leave two weeks before.

 Think of your Paul.
 Is his or her personality affecting the way in which he or she experiences pain?